Kumara2mahe/courseO_line/readme.md

     $ cd courseO_line

-Install project dependencies using the 'requirements' file in the project directory:
+Install project dependencies using the 'requirements/local' file in the project directory:

-    $ pip install -r requirements.txt
+    $ pip install -r requirements/local.txt

 Rename the '.env.example' to '.env' and change the environment values with your own like below